Child and Adolescent Mental Health Services (CAMHS)

 - Positive Behaviour Management – Learning to de-escalate behaviours and safe holding.

 - Sorrow and Joy – Coming to terms with your child’s disability.

 You can telephone us on 01242 634050.

-The Parenting Team is based at Acorn House and is very much a part of the Children and Young People Services.
+The Parenting Team is based at Acorn House and is part of the Children and Young People Services.
 Referrals are accepted from practitioners working with young people and their families/carers.